Szymon-Michalak/iOS-Resources/blog/HowDoWeProvideDefaultImplementationsForProtocolMethods.md

 whiskers.makeNoise() // Meow!
 ```

-As you can see, we’ve provided the default implementation formakeNoise()in an extension.
+As you can see, we’ve provided the default implementation for `makeNoise()`in an extension.

-Dogis using the default implementation whileCatis free to provide a more specific implementation.
+`Dog` is using the default implementation while `Cat` is free to provide a more specific implementation.

-This same approach allows us to make certain functions in ourprotocoloptional.
+This same approach allows us to make certain functions in our `protocol` optional.
 Since we have provided a default implementation in our extension, any entity that implements the protocolis no longer required to implement it.

 ```swift
 protocol MyProtocol {